Casal2/casal2.github.io/contributing.md

 3. Review the issue and add additional information about the work to be performed

-4. Comment regularly in the issue as work progresses about what decisions were made and why, problems or questions that arise and proposed solutions, requests for clariﬁcation, etc.
+4. Comment regularly in the issue as work progresses about what decisions were made and why, problems or questions that arise and proposed solutions, requests for clari?cation, etc.

 5. Create a pull request after completing the changes and passing the unit and system tests locally